Shirk (Islam): Salafism and Wahhabism

-Religious Pluralism
+Religious pluralism

-The worship of another God besides the Islamic God poses a form of shirk.
-The question arises, if a foreign deity can be identified with the Islamic God or not.
+The worship of another God besides the Islamic God poses a form of shirk, but whether a foreign deity, even beyond the Abrahamic religions, can be identified with the Islamic God is answered variously.

-Identification of the Islamic God with foreign religions may extends beyond the Abrahamic religions.
 The supreme deity of the Turks and Mongols was also frequently identified with the Islamic God.
 Likewise, some Muslim authors identified Brahman with Allah.
 However, such identifications were less likely to be universally accepted and also frequently challenged.

-Amir Khusrau (1253 – 1325) shows approval of the Brahmins and even favor over Jews and Christians, since they would not attribute a form or a child to God, but, even if they use stones and celestial bodies as direction of prayers, affirm that God does not bear likeness to any of this.
-According to the Hanbali scholár al-Jawzi (1116 – 1201), the tawhid of the Brahmins is immaculate; their unbelief consists in the rejection of prophets and performance of rituals without divine sanction.
-Al-Biruni argues that although the common people of India worship idols, the educated people would be "entirely free from worshipping anything but God alone".
+Amir Khusrau (1253–1325), an iconic scholar of the Delhi Sultanate, shows approval of the Brahmins and even favor over Jews and Christians, since they would not attribute a form or a child to God, but, even if they use stones and celestial bodies as direction of prayers, affirm that God does not bear likeness to any of this.
+According to the Hanbali scholar al-Jawzi (1116–1201), the tawhid of the Brahmins is immaculate; their unbelief consists in the rejection of prophets and performance of rituals without divine sanction.
+Al-Biruni, scholar and polymath during the Islamic Golden Age and credited as an early anthropologist, argues that although the common people of India worship idols, the educated people would be "entirely free from worshipping anything but God alone".
 Besides the number of inclusive reception, most jurists (fuqaha), such as Muslim heresiographer al-Shahrastani, consider them to be polytheists, but nevertheless most scholars granted them the status of a dhimmi.

-Rashid al-Din Hamadani records a conversation between Maulana Hamid al-Din and Kublai Khan concerning the threatment of Mongol polytheists.
-Whereas Christians would have informed the Khan, that enmity between them and Muslims is inevitable, due to their obligation to slay all mushrikun (polytheists), Maulana Hamid al-Din argued that shirk is not defined by religion but by action:"Why then," said the Qa'an, "do you not [kill these people]?"
-He answered, "God Almighty has said: 'Kill the polytheist' but if the Qa'an will instruct me, I will tell him what a polytheist is."